RetroDECK/ES-DE/FAQ.md

 ## I'm on Windows and ES-DE refuses to start, is the application broken?

 You're probably missing the OpenGL drivers required to run ES-DE.
 Try to download and install the latest drivers for your graphics card.
 If you have a really old GPU this may not work though, and you may have to go for OpenGL software rendering instead.
 How this is setup is described in the _Specific notes for Windows_ section of the [User guide](USERGUIDE.md#specific-notes-for-windows).
+There have also been a few reports of ES-DE refusing to start or displaying excessive graphics corruption when using Intel Iris Xe GPUs.
+This is seemingly caused by driver bugs and will have to be resolved by Intel.
+Running the same hardware on Linux seems to work fine.

+## I'm on Windows and there is only a black screen shown on startup or when launching a game, is there a way to fix this?

+This behavior has been observed for some specific AMD GPUs, in some instances there is only a black screen on startup and in some instances the application starts and runs correctly but launching a game only shows a black screen.
+The issue is seemingly caused by GPU driver bugs and it only affects Windows as Linux works fine with the same hardware.
+The workaround is to make ES-DE run in windowed mode.
+You accomplish this by using the --resolution flag and setting the width to one pixel wider than your screen resolution.
+So if for instance running at a 1280x800 display resolution, run ES-DE such as this: `EmulationStation.exe --resolution 1281 800`

 ## The emulators don't seem to be properly configured?